 2 September 2014 Australia Paul talked about exploration and Livingstone’s travels at a Massey University alumni and friends of Massey function, with host Deputy Vice-Chancellor Robert Anderson at the WTC Wharf, World Trade Centre, 18-38 Siddeley St, Melbourne, Australia

 8-10 April 2014, New Zealand Paul spoke about his book at three events organised in New Zealand by Massey University in Auckland, Wellington and Palmerston North.
 Proceeds from the event were gifted to support the Centenary History Programme, established by Massey University in partnership with the New Zealand Defence Force and the Royal New Zealand Returned and Services’ Association.
-For donations to the First World War History Centenary Fund please follow this link.

 11 February 2014, United Kingdom Paul spoke at the London based Royal Geographical Society with IBG on Africa’s greatest and pioneering explorer David Livingstone (1813-73).
 All proceeds were donated to support the 2015 transatlantic expedition- the Phoenicians Before Columbus.
 If you wish to donate money towards this expedition please follow this link.